White cannellini beans with Italian sausage in a plum tomato sauce.

 - Salt (about 2 teaspoons) and freshly ground black pepper

 1 Rinse and soak the beans: Rinse the dry beans under cold running water, removing any stones you may find.
 Place the beans in a large pot and cover with at least a couple of inches with cold water.
 Soak for at least 4 hours.
 (To do a quick soak, you can pour boiling water over the beans and cover by a couple of inches, and just soak for one hour instead of four.)

-2 Drain the beans.
+2 Cook beans with aromatics: Drain the beans.
 Return the beans to the pot and add 3 quarts of water to the pot.
 Add 2 Tbsp olive oil, the sage leaves, 2 cloves crushed garlic, 3 teaspoons kosher salt, and the peppercorns.
 Cover, bring to a simmer on medium heat, and simmer beans for one hour.
 Lower the heat so that the beans are barely simmering.
 Cook for an additional 1-2 hours, or until beans are just tender.
 Note that the fresher the beans the shorter the cooking time, the older the beans the longer the cooking time.
 Remove from heat and let cool in cooking liquid.
 Set aside 1/2 cup of the cooking liquid, drain the rest from the beans.